Quansight/Quansight-website/apps/labs/posts/zoom-a11y-jupyterlab.md

 authors: [kulsoom-zahra]
 published: November 28, 2022
 description: 'Kulsoom Zahra learns about accessibility and fixes a part of the JupyterLab interface (that used to break when zoomed in) during her summer 2022 internship at Quansight Labs.'
-category: [Access-centered, OSS Experience, Internship]
+category: [Access-centered, OSS Experience, Internship, Jupyter]
 featuredImage:
   src: /posts/zoom-a11y-jupyterlab/accessibility+jupyter.png
   alt: 'Jupyter Accessibility'